rwdevlead/terraform-codespaces/labs/lab_08_create_mulitple_resources_with_count/GITHUB/github.md

 terraform apply
 ```

 Verify that three repositories are created with the correct names and descriptions.
+This is all due to the count argument that was added to the `github_repository` block.
+Pretty cool!

 ### 5. Adjust Repository Count

-Modify the repo_count variable in `terraform.tfvars` (create this file) to test different repository counts:
+Create the  `terraform.tfvars` file and add the following to test different repository counts:

 ```hcl
 repo_count = 2